bhopals/java-script-algorithms-and-data-structures-masterclass/22-binary-search-trees.md

         - If there is NOT, we are DONE searching!

 - FIND Code
-- If Found return the NODe
+- If found return the node

 ```
   /*** Find to Return the NODE once Matched */